thinkfat/ublox-breakout/README.md

 - small size 47.2mm x 33.2mm
 - support for active GPS antenna with 3.3V bias voltage
 - 4 mounting holes for M2.5 screws or stand-offs.
+- EDS protection for antenna input
 - Clip for CR1220 backup battery

 This repository contains a KiCAD 5 project with schematic and PCB.
 The **fab** folder contains the Gerber files and also BOM and CPL files for JLCPCB SMT service.
 If you order the board, make sure to check "Impedance control" and use the JLC7628 stack-up.

-All SMT parts are in JLCPCBs SMT library, except for the USB receptacle and battery clip.
+All SMT parts are in JLCPCBs SMT library, except for the USB receptacle, battery clip and antenna input ESD protection diode.
 - USB: Molex 47346-0001
 - Battery clip: Keystone 3000
+- ESD diode: ONsemi ESD9R3.3ST5G

 The mounting hole centers are offset 3mm from the board edges.